 Wait It's Friday

-A young child waits for something special as he plays with the cat, makes challah with Daddy, paints a picture with Nana, and takes a trip to the grocery store.
+A young child waits for something special while playing with the cat, making challah with Daddy, painting a picture with Nana, and taking a trip to the grocery store.
 Finally the waiting is over, it’s Shabbat!
 Bright, cheerful illustrations of a multi-ethnic family add a modern, inclusive dimension to this warm portrait of Shabbat preparation.

 PRAISE FOR WAIT!
 IT'S FRIDAY